Nishchal-tws/zia_connector/README.md

 ### Frontend Issues

 **"Unexpected token '<'"**
-- This usually means ngrok is returning HTML instead of JSON
+- This usually means the API is returning HTML instead of JSON
-- Ensure `ngrok-skip-browser-warning: 'true'` header is included in requests
+- Check that your API URL is correct
-- Check that your ngrok URL is correct
+- Verify the backend server is running

 **"CORS errors"**
 - Verify backend CORS settings allow your frontend origin
-- Check that ngrok URL matches the one in frontend `.env`
+- For local development, ensure both frontend and backend are running

 **"401 Unauthorized"**
 - Token may have expired, try logging in again